-Dr Stephen Hardy, Founder and Managing Director of Promoting Good Health P/L has been Co-opted to the Board of the Centre.
-Dr Hardy is a cancer biologist and immunologist with many years experience in the preventative health, wellness and environmental sector.
+Dr Stephen Hardy, Founder and Managing Director of Promoting Good Health P/L is a cancer biologist and immunologist with many years experience in the preventative health, wellness and environmental sector.
 He brings a wealth of diverse experience to the Board having previously been a long-term Board member of the national charity the Foundation for Australia’s Most Endangered Species (FAME).
-He currently works at Flinders University.

 Ms Yvonne Martin-Clark, Master of Marketing, MBA (in progress), Public Relations, Graduate Member Australian Institute of Company Directors

 Ms Yvonne Martin-Clark is Executive Manager: Fundraising, Commercial & Marketing, RSPCA South Australia, and a current member of Catherine House Trust and Bedford Foundation.
 Ms Martin-Clark is a passionate, decisive and motivated fundraising and marketing professional spanning some 20 years with international charitable and community based organisations.
 She has extensive senior management experience and a record of high achievement in marketing, fundraising and corporate relations.